 We’ve done the hard work and compiled this list for you of models that are available in the UK, so keep reading to find your best match.

-Up first on this list is the folding manual treadmill by Fitnessclub.
+Up first on this list is the folding treadmill by Fitnessclub.
 This treadmill features a high precision running belt made from resistant materials and has a foldable and easy to adjust design.

 - Helpful LED monitor to track your progress